groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/getting-started/quick-start-guide.md

 ## Example 3: Convert files in archive

 In this example we'll convert the contents of a ZIP archive to PDF.
 GroupDocs.Conversion opens the archive, converts the files inside, and produces a single consolidated PDF that contains every converted document.
-You can download the app that we're going to buid [here](/conversion/python-net/_sample_files/getting-started/quick-start-guide/convert_files_in_archive.zip).
+You can download the app that we're going to build [here](/conversion/python-net/_sample_files/getting-started/quick-start-guide/convert_files_in_archive.zip).

 {{< tabs "demo_app_convert_files_in_archive">}}
 {{< tab "convert_files_in_archive.py" >}}